Skip to main content

 ignore_patternsOptional.
 Exclude files matching these patterns.
 Useful for skipping documentation or unused formats.

-For private or gated models, add auth_secret_name to reference a Baseten secret with your credentials.
+For private or gated models, add an auth section to reference a Baseten secret with your credentials.

 Accessing weights in your model